Rev Up Your Local SEO in 2025 & Beyond

 Off-Page SEO or off-site SEO refers to all activity taken outside of your website that helps to build online trust and credibility for your business.

-Off-page signals are external links or backlinks from one website that points to yours.
-However, not all backlinks are the same
+Off-page signals are external links or backlinks from one website that point to yours.
+However, not all backlinks are the same.

 Google algorithms care about quality backlinks and take into consideration the following key factors:

-• How the backlinks got onto the page.
+- How the backlinks ended up on the page.

 Backlinks are one of the most exploited methods of SEO, where so-called experts attempt to game that ranking system using Black Hat tactics to obtain short-term gains.
 If you want your Off-Page SEO to work for you, here are a few additional practices to implement into your strategy: